Angela Davis: Soviet Union

 In 1971, the CIA estimated that five percent of Soviet propaganda efforts were directed towards the Angela Davis campaign.
 In August 1972, Davis visited the Soviet Union at the invitation of the Central Committee.
+During her tour of the Soviet Union and other socialist states, Davis praised the Soviet Union for eradicating racism, and spoke favorably of Soviet childhood.
+Her statements and conduct during the tour disappointed some Soviet dissidents who had hoped she would support political prisoners.

 On May 1, 1979, she was awarded the Lenin Peace Prize from the Soviet Union.
 She visited Moscow later that month to accept the prize, where she praised "the glorious name" of Vladimir Lenin and the "great October Revolution".